WeMoveEU/ams/README.md

 * each alternative mailer has own setting `mailing_backend_alternate[1-2]`,
     * first at `mailing_backend_alternate1`,
     * second at `mailing_backend_alternate2`,
-* in session variable `ams` is stored which mailer will be used,
+* in session variable `gooseberry` is stored which mailer will be used,
 * mailer is changed by `hook_civicrm_alterMailer()`.

 ## How it works